-WSDeg is open to individuals who have been successfully matriculated in SIT as a student in the participating programmes.
+WSDeg is open to individuals who have been successfully matriculated in SIT as students in the participating programmes.
 WSDeg for SIT students will be delivered in a Term-In/Term-Out mode where students alternate spending one to three trimesters in the university and at the workplace.
-This is to allow for enhanced learning whilst not extending the length of the programme.
+This is to allow enhanced learning whilst not extending the length of the programme.

 Why Join WSDeg?

 Get More Out of Your University Degree Programme